 In 2016, Daniel completed his Masters degree with distinction at the Goethe University Frankfurt.
 His thesis won the Universitys Josef-Esser-Preis 2016.
 The research tested the usefulness of computational text analysis techniques for the generation of knowledge in the social sciences and parts of it were subsequently published in Big Data & Society.

-Daniel taught as a teaching assistant on courses in Statistics, SPSS and theory and practice of social network analysis.
+Daniel teaches as a graduate teaching assistant on the module SC101 Researching Social Life, an introduction to research methods in social sciences.
+He taught previously as a teaching assistant on courses in Statistics, SPSS and theory and practice of social network analysis.